Spectral Hardening Revealed by Geometric De-boosting in the Masked Jet of PKS 2155$-$304: Discussion

 \subsection{Constraints on Jet Structure and Extreme States}

 The coexistence of a stable geometric modulation and transient spectral hardening provides a unique constraint on the jet's spatial architecture.
 While purely plasma-driven QPO models, such as recurrent shocks \citep[e.g.,][]{Kirk1998}, could in principle produce similar periodicities, they generally predict harder-when-brighter spectral evolution, which is inconsistent with our observed softer-when-brighter trend and achromatic phase profile.
 This favors the geometric interpretation, where the achromatic nature of the global QPO suggests it arises from large-scale geometric changes affecting a steady emission envelope.
 In contrast, the phase-locked hardening represents localized microphysical processes.
 This separation of scales implies a two-component jet structure: a soft-spectrum envelope modulated by geometry and a stochastic core where intermittent hard shocks occur.
+Recent time-resolved SED modeling of PKS 2155-304 over the same epoch supports this duality, revealing that while many flaring states are driven by bulk Doppler factor variations, isolated gamma-ray flares require localized hardening of the injected electron distribution without bulk geometric changes \citep{Harutyunyan2026}.

 The physical uniqueness of this event is underscored by its departure from the source's typical spectral behavior.
 While high-flux states, including the decade-scale peak ($F \approx 3.8 \times 10^{-7}$\,ph\,cm$^{-2}$\,s$^{-1}$), are well-described by standard power-law models with indices consistent with the global mean, the trough-locked event shows a significant spectral break.
 This indicates that the event is not merely a hard fluctuation within a power-law distribution, but a distinct physical state characterized by a different emission mechanism or particle distribution.
 Its appearance only at the QPO trough reinforces the conclusion that such complex spectral states are intrinsically masked by the geometrically-boosted power-law background during flux peaks.
 Physically, this scenario is consistent with an emission region moving along a helical trajectory \citep[e.g.,][]{Sobacchi2017}.
 The global modulation arises from changing viewing angles, while the phase-locked hardening may reflect the component encountering a standing shock \citep{Marscher2008} precisely at the Doppler minimum, allowing the hard emission to dominate the suppressed baseline.